Nekogram/prism4j/README.md

 After you are done (haha!) with a language definition please make sure that you also move test cases from [PrismJS](https://github.com/PrismJS/prism) for the project (for newly added language of course).
 Thankfully just a byte of work required here as the test module understands native format of _prism-js_ test cases (that are ending with `*.test`).
 Some PrismJS tests have a test description below the actual test data.
-If you copy any test without adding this description, Prism4j will throw an `ArrayOutOfBoundsException`.
+If you copy any test with this description, remove the description, otherwise Prism4j will throw an `RuntimeException`.
 Please inspect the test folder for further info.
 In short: copy test cases from PrismJS project (the whole folder for specific language) into `prism4j/src/test/resources/languages/` folder.